The-Marcy-Lab-School/3-0-0-intro-to-promises-f23/README.md

 Using a Promise involves two steps:

-1. Start the asynchronous operation and get a Promise back
+1. Start the asynchronous operation and get a Promise back (order your pizza, get your ticket)
-2. Define how to handle the resolved/rejected Promise using `.then()` and `.catch()`
+2. Define how to handle the resolved/rejected Promise using `.then()` and `.catch()` (when ready, I will hand in my ticket and get my pizza)

 ![Diagram showing the flow of Promises](./images/promises.png)